 Valparaiso Top Tips:

 When to go: Any time of year but check the weather, it’s much nicer on a sunny day.
 Currency: Chilean peso.
 ATMs located in the centre of the city and are attached to banks, also in the major supermarkets.

 Bus – the easiest and best way to get to Valparaiso from Santiago or any other nearby city.
-From Santiago, you can get the bus from Terminal Alameda or Pajaritos Metro Station and it costs about $6,000 return.
+From Santiago, you can take the bus from Terminal Alameda or Pajaritos Metro Station and it costs about $6,000 CLP return.
 Turbus and Pullman are the main companies operating the route.

 Private tour – many tour companies in Santiago combine a day trip to Valparaiso with a stop at a vineyard in the Casablanca valley.